SecureApiGateway/secure-api-gateway-ob-uk-rs/secure-api-gateway-ob-uk-rs-validation/README.md

 This defines the behaviour of a validator

 - Type param `T` is the type of object that the validator can be applied to
-- Type param `E` is the type of error object that the validator reports
+- Type param `E` is the type of error objects used to indicate validation errors (as part of the ValidationResult)

 The interface has a single method:
 ```java